sascommunities/sas-global-forum-2020/CONTRIBUTING.md

 1. Fork this project to your own GitHub account, or clone it to a local repository.
 (Don't know what we mean by "fork" and "clone"?
 Check the
    [GitHub glossary](https://help.github.com/articles/github-glossary/) to learn the lingo.)

-2. If necessary, create a new subfolder for your code and other assets.
+2. If necessary, create a new subfolder in the [/papers](papers/) folder for your code and other assets.
 (We have already created folders and template README.md files for all accepted, contributed papers.)
 Please name the folder according to the same naming conventions that you used when you submitted your final paper.
 That is:

         sessionNumber-YEAR-surname